frida-2020/frida-2020.github.io/index.md

     email and on the QONFEST 2020 Slack workspace.
   * Program update: On Friday, [Murdoch James Gabbay](http://gabbay.org.uk/) will talk about "a semi-topological view of real-world consensus".
-His formerly scheduled talk or (E)UTxO blockchains is [available on youtube](https://www.youtube.com/watch?v=ssYC6Fa1in4).
+His formerly scheduled talk on (E)UTxO blockchains is [available on youtube](https://www.youtube.com/watch?v=ssYC6Fa1in4).
 * August 25th 2020:
   * ~~Program update: [Murdoch James Gabbay](http://gabbay.org.uk/) will talk